T356 Key Graphic Exercise

-create a title TV graphic for your Demonstration Video.
-Upload two copies to Oncourse (JPEG and PSD) - and then go to the lab and import it into the Chyron, saved as a message.
+create a keyable title or lower third TV graphic for your Demonstration Video.
+You'll upload two copies to Oncourse (your original PSD and a PNG) and then go to the Studio 5 Control room, import the PNG into the Chyron, save it as a message and view it on the monitor.

-Details: Your graphic can be the title for your Demonstration Video, or serve as the "coming up next" lead-in to it.
+Details: Your graphic can be the title for your Demonstration Video or a keyable lower third.
 Regardless, it needs to contain at least one image and at least two different (separate) uses of text.
 It should also adhere to Jim's

-After making the graphic in lab, save two copies (JPEG and PSD) into our Oncourse
+After making the graphic in lab, save two copies (your original PSD and a PNG) into our Oncourse

 to Studio 5 and import it into

 the Chyron.
-After importing it into the Chyron, save it as a message.
+After importing it into the Chyron, save it as a message and see how it looks keyed over something.

 - Start off by using Photoshop's "Film & Video" preset, "HDTV 1080p/29.97".
 This will put you in the right color space (RGB), provide the right pixel dimensions (1920 x 1080), give you safe text & action guides.